• Skip to primary navigation

 Instructions

-• Beat the heavy cream until stiff peaks form and fold into the mascarpone.
+• In another bowl, beat the heavy cream just until stiff peaks form.

 • Facebook